WICG/declarative-partial-updates/dynamic-markup-revamped-explainer.md

 ```

 By providing a method as such, the policy can:
-- modify a sanitizer, or inject one if it doesn't exist
+- Modify a sanitizer, or inject one if it doesn't exist
 - Change the `runScripts` option
 - Bless the options as-is, e.g. to allow first-party scripts to inject unsafe and non-sanitized markup.